Skip to main content

 • Neck tube/ buff

-As you can see, none of these layers take up much space (except maybe the neoprene boots).
-They are designed to be flexible, packable, layerable, and performance-oriented and they are (usually) enhanced with features like water-resistance and windproofing to shield riders from unpredictable fall conditions.
+None of these layers take up much space.
+They are designed to be packable, layerable, and performance-oriented and they many come with features like water-resistance and windproofing.

 Weatherproof Jackets for Fall Riding